 Wichita government leaders complain that Wichita can’t compete in economic development with other cities and states because the budget for incentives is too small.
 But when making this argument, these officials don’t include all incentives that are available.

 In making the case for an economic development fund paid for by a sales tax, the argument goes like this: “Wichita and Sedgwick County compete conservatively with incentives.
 The City of Wichita and Sedgwick County have a total of $1.65 million in new uncommitted funds for cash incentives this year with any unused money going back to the general fund.”
 (Will Wichita Accelerate Competition for Primary Jobs?, presentation made to Wichita city council.)

 In fact, the report cited above contains contradictory information about the amounts that are available for economic development incentives in Wichita.
 Here is an example: “The $4.5 million PEAK program incentive from the Kansas Department of Commerce was an important factor in keeping NetApp in Wichita.
 Locally we were able to provide $836,000 in incentives.”

 So with an incentives budget of $1.65 million, a Wichita company received $5.3 million in incentives.
 Some of that, like the PEAK incentive, is paid over a period of years.
 But that amount doesn’t begin to describe the benefits NetApp received.

-It’s true that some of these programs, strictly speaking, are not “cash incentives” of the type Wichita complains of lacking.
-But if a company is going to make purchases, and the state says you can skip paying sales tax on the purchases — well, that’s about as good as cash. $6,880,000 in the case of NetApp, according to the Kansas Department of Commerce.
+It’s true that some of these programs are not cash incentives of the type Wichita complains of lacking.
+But if a company is going to make purchases, and the state says you can skip paying sales tax on the purchases — well, that’s as good as cash. $6,880,000 in the case of NetApp, according to the Kansas Department of Commerce.

 Local tax exemptions

 Besides sales tax exemptions, the city has other types of tax exemptions it regularly offers.
 These exemptions can have substantial value.
 In 2008 as Drury contemplated purchasing the Broadview Hotel, the city allowed the hotel to escape paying much of the taxes that the rest of us have to pay.
 According to city information, Drury planned to spend $22,797,750 on the hotel.
 If we use this as the appraised value for the property when it is complete, the annual property taxes due for this property would be $22,797,750 times .25 times 126.323 divided by 1000, or $719,970.
-This calculation may be rough, but it gives us an idea of the annual operating subsidy being given to this hotel for the next ten years.
-Remember, city officials complain of an incentives budget of only $1.65 million per year.
+This calculation may be rough, but it gives us an approximation of the annual operating subsidy being given to this hotel for the next ten years.

 When Boeing announced in 2012 that it was closing its Wichita operations, city leaders complained that Boeing was leaving Wichita even though it had received many incentives.
 From 1979 to 2007, Boeing received tax abatements through the industrial revenue bond process worth $658 million, according to a compilation provided by the City of Wichita.
 (This is not money the city lent or gave to Boeing.
 IRBs provide a vehicle for granting tax abatements or exemptions.)
 At the time, city officials said the average amount of bonds was $120 million per year.
 With Wichita commercial property tax rates at 3.008 percent ($30.08 per $1,000 of appraised value), according to GWEDC, that’s a tax savings of around $3.6 million per year.
 To Boeing, that’s as good as receiving cash year after year.
-Remember, city officials say the incentives budget is $1.65 million per year.

 Tax increment financing